You know sometimes I get these crazy ideas about things that may not really be there.Howard Hughes, The Aviator (2004)

 - Do you have to observe certain rituals like repeatedly checking you have locked doors or making sure you don’t touch certain things?

-Obsessional patterns of thought, feeling and behaviour are draining and exhausting.
-They can create a relentless pressure on the mind of the person suffering from them.
+Intrusive thoughts, obsessional patterns of thought, feeling and behaviour are draining and exhausting.
+Intrusive thoughts can create relentless pressure on the mind of the person suffering from them.

 For reasons that may be obscure, sufferers can become caught up in endless repetitions, mantras, rituals.
 Some of the repetitions, such as rituals of handwashing end up being painful and can cause secondary problems like skin irritation.